TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/README.md

 # TKT-ohjaajarekisteri-front
-Frontend for University of Helsinki Computer Science department teaching assistant registry.
+Frontend for University of Helsinki Computer Science department teaching assistant register.

 This registry will be used by students to express their interest to assist on courses.
-The registry will also be used to choose the students that will be assisting.
+The register will also be used to choose the students that will be assisting.

 [Heroku](https://tkt-ohjaajarekisteri-front.herokuapp.com/)